danishsheikh1122/issueTrackerFulltackApp/README.md

   this type of new params in prisa query skip take and include

   - refer dashboard page and issue for details

+# Added issue summary
+- new file addded in alldashboardCMP > IssueSummary.tsx
+- in dash board created 3 cards showing total issues with status
+- made the issue summary card clickable to apply filterBy